 Nearly 80 percent of Vermont is forested.
 Forests are a defining feature of our landscape and way of life.
 Our forests are critical to our rural economy and our drinking water.
 They are a source for maple sugaring and wood products They support wildlife and offer tremendous recreation, aesthetic and spiritual benefits for residents and visitors alike.
 And, these days our northeast forests cannot be overlooked as a globally important storehouse of carbon that have a positive impact on the Earth’s climate.

-For over three decades, we have worked with families, towns, and businesses to protect more than 360,000 acres of forestland from subdivision, fragmentation, and development.
+For over three decades, we have worked with families, towns, and businesses to protect nearly 400,000 acres of forestland from subdivision, fragmentation, and development.

 We protect both large blocks of forestland that bolster our forest economy and smaller-scale forest parcels, including privately and publically owned forestland that contributes to communities' sense of place.